Jarred Kelenic Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have a 3.74 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.70).

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (79 total, 1.1 per game).
+- Yankees pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- Cole (7-1) gets the starting nod for the Yankees in his 16th start of the season.
-He's put together a 2.75 ERA in 91 2/3 innings pitched, with 98 strikeouts.

-- In his last time out on Wednesday, the right-hander tossed six innings against the New York Mets, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.